Employee Engagement : The Basics and Benefits

 The answers to these may vary from employee to employee but it'll at least give you an idea about what they think.

 The Four Levels of Employee Engagement

 There are four levels of employee engagement as identified by Effectory.
-These levels are responsible for affecting your organization in various ways -
+These levels are responsible for affecting your organization's business outcomes in various ways -

 ‘Engaged and committed'